MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

 ## PowerToys history

 Inspired by the [Windows 95 era PowerToys project](https://en.wikipedia.org/wiki/Microsoft_PowerToys), this reboot provides power users with ways to squeeze more efficiency out of the Windows shell and customize it for individual workflows.
-A great overview of the Windows 95 PowerToys can be found [here](https://socket3.wordpress.com/2016/10/22/using-windows-95-powertoys/).
+An overview of the original PowerToys can be found here: [Using Windows 95 PowerToys](https://socket3.wordpress.com/2016/10/22/using-windows-95-powertoys/).

 ## PowerToys roadmap